carolinebeuscher/carolinebeuscher/README.md

 ---

-## 🧬 About Me
+## About Me

-I’m a computational biologist with a foundation in genetics, ecology, and bioinformatics, passionate about integrating large-scale genomic analyses with field and experimental data to understand adaptation and evolution.
+I’m a computational biologist with a foundation in genetics and evolution, passionate about integrating large-scale genomic analyses with field and experimental data to understand adaptation and evolution.

 Currently, I work in the **Lind Lab at Georgia Tech**, leveraging comparative genomics to discover the role of eukaryotes in our gut microbiome.

 ---

-## 🧠 Coursework Highlights
+## Coursework Highlights

 - Database Systems
 - Programming for Bioinformatics
 - Genomics & Applied Bioinformatics
-- Computational Genomics (Spring 2026)
+- Computational Genomics
-- Data and Visual Analytics (Spring 2026)
+- Data and Visual Analytics
-- Machine Learning in Computational Biology (Spring 2026)
+- Machine Learning in Computational Biology

 ---

-## 💡 Exploring Opportunities in:
+## Exploring Opportunities in:

-- Population Health 🩺
+- Population Health and epidemiology
-- Data Analytics and Management 📈
+- Data Analytics and Management
-- Crop Improvement 🌱
+- Crop Improvement

 ---

-## 📫 Get in Touch
+## Get in Touch

 📧 [cbeuscher3@gatech.edu](mailto:cbeuscher3@gatech.edu)
 🔗 [LinkedIn](https://www.linkedin.com/in/caroline-b-a950381a2)